zetapii/Subset-Sum-Enumeration/notes/work-logs/log-1.md

      a) The time required to generate and process all these subsets becomes impractical.
      b) Memory usage can also become an issue.

+6. **Recursive Tree** :

+   Since generating a subset itself is the major cost here, we can focus on modifying MARGIN to use the recursion tree.

+   Tree for N = 4 :

+7. **MARGIN STEPS** :

+   (a) Cut is P--C

+   (b) Visit all cuts whose children is C

+   (c) Expand Up

+   (d) Expand Down

+   Where is the work done by the algorithm :

+      a) Multiple cuts being visited

+      b) In trying to explore adjacent cuts but it turns out to be already visited (last two steps)